Infanta Amalia of Spain

 Infanta Amalia of Spain (Amalia de Borbón y Borbón-Dos Sicilias; 12 October 1834 – 27 August 1905) was the youngest daughter of Infante Francisco de Paula of Spain.
 Her eldest brother, Francisco de Asís, married Queen Isabella II of Spain, who was Amalia's first cousin.
 She was one of only two of five sisters who made a royal marriage.
-In 1856, she married Prince Adalbert of Bavaria, a son of King Ludwig I of Bavaria.
+In 1856, she married Prince Adalbert, a son of King Ludwig I of Bavaria.
 Upon her marriage, she moved to Munich, where she spent the rest of her life.
 However, she remained attached to her native country and was instrumental in arranging the marriage of her eldest son Prince Ludwig Ferdinand of Bavaria with her niece Infanta Paz of Spain.

 Childhood

 She was born at the royal Palace of Madrid on 12 October 1834 as the eleventh child and sixth daughter of Infante Francisco de Paula of Spain, younger brother of King Fernando VII of Spain, and his wife, Princess Luisa Carlota of Bourbon-Two Sicilies.
 Infanta Amalia's mother was the niece of her father since her maternal grandmother, Infanta Maria Isabella of Spain, was the elder sister of Infante Francisco de Paula.

-Baptized with the full name Amalia Filipina del Pilar Blasa Bonisa Vita Rita Lutgarda Romana Judas Tadea Alberta Josefa Ana Joaquina Los Doce Apostólicos Bonifacia Domenica Bibiana Verónica, she was born during the early reign of her first cousin Queen Isabella II of Spain, while her maternal aunt Queen Maria Christina was regent of the realm.
-However Amalia's mother, Princess Luisa Carlota of Bourbon-Two Sicilies, quarreled with her sister, and as a consequence they were expelled from Spain by the regent in 1838.
-The family moved to France living under the protection of their uncle Louis Philippe, King of the French.
-After Queen Maria Christina fell from power in October 1840, Infanta Amalia' s ambitious mother made the family return to the court of Madrid.
+Baptized with the full name Amalia Filipina del Pilar Blasa Bonisa Vita Rita Lutgarda Romana Judas Tadea Alberta Josefa Ana Joaquina Los Doce Apostólicos Bonifacia Domenica Bibiana Verónica, she was born during the early reign of her first cousin Queen Isabella II, while her maternal aunt Queen Maria Christina was regent of the realm.
+However Amalia's mother, Princess Luisa Carlota, quarreled with her sister, and as a consequence they were expelled from Spain by the regent in 1838.
+The family moved to France living under the protection of their uncle Louis Philippe I, King of the French.
+After Queen Maria Christina fell from power in October 1840, Infanta Amalia's ambitious mother made the family return to the court of Madrid.
 Her mother died in January 1844, when she was nine years old.
 She grew up at the Spanish court and her education, shared with her feeble minded sister, Infanta Christina was rudimentary.